lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 Rarely will you be working completely alone!
 Usually you will want multiple people to have access to any particular study: you may have a few people working together to get the protocol just right, as well as several RAs checking consent and sending feedback to participants.

-Especially once you're working on the production server (lookit.mit.edu rather than staging-lookit), we very strongly recommend this model rather than sharing credentials for a lab-wide OSF account.
+Especially if you're working on the production server (lookit.mit.edu rather than lookit-staging.mit.edu), we very strongly recommend this model rather than sharing credentials for a lab-wide OSF account.
 This way, each individual can get permissions on just the studies they actually need access to - not everything your lab has ever done.
 When temporary staff like undergrad RAs move on, you can just remove them from the study, instead of distributing a new password to everyone remaining in the lab.
 Plus, there is logging built into Lookit that keeps track of things like who did what when - including who approved consent recordings - that may be useful to you.

 Try it out!
 Add another person to your tutorial study.
 On the study page in the Experimenter interface, scroll down to "Manage Researchers":

 .. image:: _static/img/tutorial/manage_researchers.png
     :alt: Manage researchers section

 In the search box, type in the first few letters of someone you want to add, and press Enter.
-(If you don't know anyone else using Lookit, you can add Lookit staff Kim Scott or Rico Rodriguez to your study!)
+(If you don't know anyone else using Lookit, feel free to add Lookit staff Kim Scott or Rico Rodriguez to your study!)
 Click the green "+" button to add them to your study:

 .. image:: _static/img/tutorial/add_researcher.png
     :alt: Adding a researcher

-They will show up on the right with "Read" permissions initially:
+They will show up on the right with "Preview" permissions initially:

 .. image:: _static/img/tutorial/new_researcher_with_read_access.png
     :alt: Researcher shows up on right with read access

-This means they can see your study in the Experimenter interface, view associated participant and session data, and approve/reject consent videos.
-You can click on "Read" for a drop-down menu to give them different permissions if you want.
-"Admin" permissions let someone also start/stop data collection, change the study protocol or other details, and manage other researchers' access to the study.
-Or you can click the red "-" button to remove them again.
+This means they can see your study in the Experimenter interface, but not see any participant data or make any changes.
+You can click on "preview" for a drop-down menu to give them different permissions if you want. (:ref:`See this section<study_permissions>` for much more detailed information about the different roles available. ) Or you can click the red "-" button to remove them again.

 Great!
 Now you know how to give someone else access to your study so you can collaborate.